dustinpfister/blog_posts/_posts/js-object-keys.md

 // [ [ '47', '32' ], [ '13', '7' ], [ '0', '50' ] ]
 ```

 So it goes without saying that is is useful to be aware of the Object keys method as well as methods like the array map method and the string split method when it comes to working out solutions for weird things like this that might come up now and then when working with javaScript code.
-I will nit be getting into array map, string split, and regular expressions that are ysed in this example of the Object keys method here.
+I will nit be getting into array map, string split, and regular expressions that are used in this example of the Object keys method here.
 However those topics sure are worth reading up on if you have not done so before hand.

 ### 2.3 - using a polyfill for object keys